mastro35/thepythoncorner/_posts/2016-12-6-object-serialization-python-pickle.md

 ---
 ![teaser](https://imgs.xkcd.com/comics/expiration_date_high_score.png)

+**DISCLAMER**: There's a newer (and probably better) [article](https://realpython.com/python-pickle-module/) about this topic that I wrote for [Real Python](https://realpython.com) website.

+It's longer and more detailed and it also have a section about the security concern when using the pickle module, so...
+I want to be honest and I suggest you to read [that article](https://realpython.com/python-pickle-module/) ... but if you like it, don't forget to come back here and [buy me a coffe](https://www.buymeacoffee.com/dXjDHmt)! :)

+---

 Today we're going to explore a wonderful feature that the Python library offers to you out of the box: the serialization.
 To serialize an object means to transform it in a format that can be stored, so as to be able to deserialize it later, recreating the original object from the serialized format.
 To do all these operations we will use the pickle module.

 ## Pickling